BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 >Communication is improbable. -- Luhmann

-Let look at some requirements: the physical requirements like temperature and gravity at a certain level, water, air, but also a medium and, according to Luhmann, at least two consciousness entities.
+Let's look at some requirements: the physical requirements like temperature and gravity at a certain level, water, air, but also a medium and, according to Luhmann, at least two consciousness entities.
-In a sense the coupling of these two consciousness entities is more strict.
+In a sense, the coupling of these two conscious entities is more strict.
 It is an equal operation of the psychic system that has to be devoted to the actual operation of the social system.
 That is why they coincide in this event at which communication happens.